The Secret to Creating Change in our Own World

-Colin the No Impact Man in his post opened the door to begin exploring just how to go about changing peoples minds about how to live with a lighter footprint.
+I was reading an article by Colin the No Impact Man recently, and in his post he opened the door to begin exploring just how to go about changing peoples minds about living with a lighter footprint.
 He writes “without judgment” as the opening text to his post.
 THIS is a very important piece of the collective work that we need to do in order to create significant change in our world.

 In my travels and teaching I have found that whenever we cast judgment and our opinions at people they stop listening.
 Getting people to listen in our line of work (making the planet a safer and healthier place for future generations) is probably the most important tool that we have for creating future change.

 Daniel Quinn, the writer of the incredibly successful series of books that began with Ishmael, speaks about the best way to create change in the world.
 He infers that putting programs in place doesn’t work because when you require people to do something they stop listening.
 He then goes on to propose that change happens when you change people’s minds.
 So what can we all do to change people’s minds?